deckhouse/virtualization/docs/USER_GUIDE.md

 - remote management protocol (such as SSH), which must be preconfigured on the virtual machine.
 - serial console
 - VNC protocol
+- SPICE protocol, if it is enabled on the virtual machine

 An example of connecting to a virtual machine using a serial console: